ndstephens/linux-and-the-cli/11_Processes/README.md

 >
 > Do be aware that if you close your terminal, however, that it will kill all your running jobs.
 >
-> You'll need to use something like `tmux` to accomplish that.
+> You'll need to use something like `tmux` to keep them running.